 Sign up for accounts with Twitter, Facebook, and Instagram.
 You can link these social network sites to your shop.
 In addition, you should start a blog, as well as join Pinterest and HubPages.
 You may also want create a YouTube account where you can post craft-making tutorials.
 Your goal is to connect and promote.
 The more visitors you attract to your shop the more chances you will have of getting a buyer!

-It's a good idea to list a new item or two daily, especially in the beginning, or at least every couple days to keep your store fresh and shoppers coming back for more, not coming back and finding the same old stuff!
+It's a good idea to list a new item or two daily, especially in the beginning, or at least every couple days to keep your store fresh and shoppers coming back for more.
+You don't want them coming back and finding the same old stuff!
 This will also help in getting your shop rotated in the line of newly listed products which gives you the opportunity of attracting new visitors to your shop.

-6. Renew Your Listings.
 You can renew active and expired listings.
-The cost is $.20 to renew and you will receive a new listing date and expiration date (4 months later).
+The cost is $.20 to renew and you will receive a new listing date and expiration date (four months later).
 Renewing moves your product to the Just Listed page, giving you more exposure.
 There are programs that will do this automatically for you.

-7. Encourage Bigger Sales.
 Encourage shoppers to buy more than one item.
-For example instead of listing one of my crafts for $5.00 each I'd create a bundled listing that is 4 for $18.99.
+For example, instead of listing one of my crafts for $5.00 each, I'd create a bundled listing that is 4 for $18.99.
 You could also offer free shipping on the second (or more) or a percent off additional crafts purchased today.
 The shopper is already at your store, give them reasons to stay and browse and add more to their shopping cart.
 Your goal is to increase your "per sale" dollar amount.

-8. Price it Right.
-Remember to include all of your incidental costs such as shipping, mailing supplies, production supplies, taxes, etc when calculating prices.
+Remember to include all of your incidental costs such as shipping, mailing supplies, production supplies, taxes, etc., when calculating prices.

 Etsy Selling Rules